Ethan Allen (armsmaker): Single-shot and double-shot percussion pistols

 A single-shot percussion pocket pistol with the hammer in the more usual top position for contemporary pistols.
-The spectacular innovation was the 'double action' which allowed firing simply be pulling the trigger.
+The spectacular innovation was the 'double action' which allowed firing simply by pulling the trigger.
 Most firearms of the day and for decades thereafter were 'single action', requiring the user to manually cock the firearm prior to pulling the trigger.
 The barrel had a smooth bore with no rifling.
-With no sights, this was a close range personal defense weapon used with a 'point and shoot' method rather than careful aiming.
+With no sights, this was a close-range personal defense weapon used with a 'point and shoot' method rather than careful aiming.
 This model also introduced a screw barrel, allowing for easy disassembly and cleaning.
 Judging solely from patent dates, production of this pistol began around 1837 and continued beyond 1844 when a patent reissue was granted.